mldbai/mldb/container_files/public_html/doc/builtin/procedures/ListFilesProcedure.md

 # List Files Procedure

-This procedure lists files found under a path and stores their information to the output dataset.
+This procedure recursively lists files found under a path and stores their information to the output dataset.
 File names will be used as row names.
 The columns of the dataset are:
 * size
 * last_modified